The Dangers of Huffing Freon

 Sadly, huffing Freon effects can be extremely dangerous, including causing fatalities.
 But huffing these and other chemicals continues to be a practice among adolescents, with a reported 40,000 teens using inhalants on any given day in the US, according to statistics gathered by the Substance Abuse and Mental Health Services Alliance.

-Teens in search of a new high can be very resourceful.
+Teens and Adults in search of a new high can be very resourceful.
 The huffing Freon trend was discovered by air conditioner repair personnel who saw a succession of clients who complained their a/c was not operating properly.
 In each case, the Freon level was depleted, causing the unit to malfunction, but the repairmen were unable to detect leaks.

 It turned out that individuals were stealing the gas from the a/c units to use directly or to sell on the street.
 Some would even break into homes to steal Freon from an interior appliance.
 Freon is cheap and easily accessible to teens, who make up the majority of inhalant abusers.